Specified conditions imposed on inbound travellers who have visited specified places (Cap.599H)

 For the documentary proof to show that the laboratory or healthcare institution is ISO 15189 accredited or is recognised or approved by the relevant authority of the government, can it be replaced by other documents such as certificate of accreditation?

-For the documentary proof of ISO 15189 accreditation or recognition or approval by relevant authority of local government of the laboratory or healthcare institution, it can be in the form a copy of "Certificate of Accreditation", "Certificate of Compliance", or information printed out from government official website.
+For the documentary proof of ISO 15189 accreditation or recognition or approval by relevant authority of local government of the laboratory or healthcare institution, it can be in the form a copy of "Certificate of Accreditation", "Certificate of Compliance", or information printed out from the relevant authority's official website.

 Can I send in the required documents for vetting before travelling back to Hong Kong?